 A: Searching for a job is stressful enough without the added anxiety provoked by employers’ “exploding offers”—those that have a strategically set deadline for acceptance, with the goal of preventing the recruit from having time to explore other options.
 Although employers sometimes present offers with a short fuse because they are desperate to fill a position, some use the strategy to nab the best candidates and reduce competition with other firms.

-An exploding offer might seem like an effective power play for employers, but the gambit is likely to backfire in the long term.
+An exploding offer might seem like an effective power play for employers, but will likely backfire in the long term.
 It can cause them to miss out on strong candidates, such as yourself, who need more time to decide.
-And even if someone does accept an exploding offer, if she felt rushed into making a decision, she is likely to continue exploring other opportunities, to be an unmotivated employee, and to quit after a short period of time.
+And even if someone does accept an exploding job offer, if she felt rushed into making a decision, she is likely to continue exploring other opportunities, to be an unmotivated employee, and to quit after a short period of time.
 Moreover, when exploding offers are widespread in a certain market—for example, in the market for graduating MBA students—they can create widespread inefficiencies by matching employers with the wrong candidates, University of Utah professor Harris Sondak and Harvard Business School professor Max H. Bazerman have found in their research.

 How can you handle exploding offers in the job market?
 First, you might be able to manage the timing of offers.
 For example, if you anticipate having a couple of good job prospects around the same time, you might schedule two interviews for jobs that you value similarly for the same day.
 Or if you anticipate liking one job more than another, you could try to schedule the interview for the more desired job first.

-Second, if you receive an exploding offer, you might let your other prospects know about it, without getting into the details.
+Second, if you receive an exploding job offer, you might let your other prospects know about it, without getting into the details.
 This knowledge would show your other prospects that you’re in demand and might motivate them to speed up the process.

 Third, express your enthusiasm for the parts of the exploding offer that you like and then look for a way to extend your decision-making process without indicating disinterest.
 For example, you might ask to meet with someone in HR to make sure that you understand the specifics of the health-insurance benefits.
 Or if the job would require a move to a new city and your partner would need to find new work as well, you could ask for time for your partner to find a job before deciding yourself.